nigelredding/act65.github.io/_drafts/2016-4-29-Problems.md

 ### Apprentice learning

-Witnessing a series of sub-optimal demonstrations may be enough
+Witnessing a series of (sub-optimal) demonstrations may be enough … (rich examples).

 ### Process learning

 A special case of apprentice learning?
+For sequences?
+What if we had better teachers?
+Ones that told you where you went wrong.
+What if we tried to predict where we think we went wrong/right?